shivraj-sambhus/Excel-Dashboard-Project/README.md

 # Insights

-My main insight is that the U.S.A purchases significantly more coffee than the U.K and Ireland, specifically the Arabica and Excelsa medium roast blends.
-This is likely due to a larger market for coffee in the U.S.A and the buying power of major commercial cafes such as Starbucks.
-I also noticed that members of the loyalty program tend to purchase less coffee than nonmembers.
+My main insight is that the U.S.A purchases significantly more coffee per month than the U.K and Ireland, specifically the Arabica and Excelsa medium roast blends.
+The total sales for Arabica peaked at $841 in September of 2021 and the sales for Excelsa peaked at $681 in April of 2019.
+This is likely due to a larger market for coffee in the U.S.A and Micheal may possibly have more branches of his business there.
+The first 4 customers in the top 5 customers are all from the U.S.A and have purchased significantly more coffee than their U.K and Irish counterparts.
+I also noticed that members of the loyalty program tend to purchase less coffee than nonmembers and that there are nonmembers in the customers dataset.
 This could be due to customers paying with cash, or even being unaware of the perks that come with subscribing to the loyalty program.
 However, it's important to note that the coffee sales could be lower than usual due to the COVID-19 pandemic at the time.
+In conclusion, the total sales from 2019 to 2022 are $35,639 in the U.S.A, $6,697 in the U.K, and $2,799 in Ireland, and the loyalty program is unsuccessful.